 - 1. The aforesaid details are calculated on the basis of remuneration for the financial year 2021-22 and include sitting fees paid to Directors and commission to Executive Chairman Managing Director and Independent Directors. - 2. \Percentage increase in Remuneration not given as only sitting fees is paid to them as per their attendance in Board and Committee meetings. - 3. # Directors were ceased as Directors of the Company w.e.f.
-16th December, 2022, Shri Mukund Chitale ceased as Director of the Company w.e.f 29th April, 2023. - 4. \\ Shri Vipul Sabharwal, Smt.
+December 16, 2022, Shri Mukund Chitale ceased as Director of the Company w.e.f April 29, 2023. - 4. \\ Shri Vipul Sabharwal, Smt.
 Jyoti Davar and Shri Ramesh Chandak appointed as Non-Executive Independent Woman Director and Non-Executive Independent Director w.e.f.
-23rd August, 2022, 16th December 2022 and 29th April, 2023 respectively. - B. The percentage increase in median remuneration of employees for the financial year 2022-23 financial year 2021-22 is 11.31% - C. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:
+August 23, 2022, December 16, 2022 and April 29, 2023 respectively. - B. The percentage increase in median remuneration of employees for the financial year 2022-23, as compared to financial year 2021-22 is 9.69% - C. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:

 The increase in average salary of employees (other than Key Managerial Personnel) for the financial year 2022-23, as compared to financial year 2021-22 is 6.85%.
 The increments given to employees are based on their potential, performance, experience and contribution to the Company's growth, which are also benchmarked against applicable industry standard.
-The parameters for remuneration and any increments for Key managerial Personnel's are recommended by the Nomination & Remuneration Committee in accordance with the principles and criteria laid down in the Nomination & Remuneration Policy and other applicable laws.